Vase Hall 1 by Marguerite Friedlaender Wildenhain, KPM Berlin

-Marguerite Friedlaender began her studies at the Bauhaus Weimar in 1919.
-In 1925, she followed Gerhard Marcks to the Halle School of Arts and Crafts, Burg Giebichenstein.
-There she took over the management of the pottery and porcelain workshop.
+In 1919, Marguerite Friedlaender began her studies at the Bauhaus in Weimar.
+In 1925, she followed Gerhard Marcks to the Burg Giebichenstein School of Arts and Crafts in Halle, where she took over the management of the pottery and porcelain workshop.

-The Halle vase was designed by Marguerite Friedlaender from 1930.
+The Halle vase was designed by Marguerite Friedlaender starting in 1930.
 The series was created in close collaboration with the Staatliche Porzellan-Manufaktur Berlin (KPM), with which Burg Giebichenstein had been cooperating since 1929.
-The design is based on previous studies with funnel-shaped ceramics, which Friedlaender developed further over the years for serial and industrial production.
-Their clear, minimalist design exemplifies the functional design approach of the Bauhaus.
+The design is based on previous studies with funnel-shaped ceramics, which Friedlaender developed over many years for serial and industrial production.
+Its clear, minimalist design is exemplary of the functional design approach of the Bauhaus.

 Design Marguerite Friedlaender